Our Team

 Kerri Ashurst, PhD

-Dr. Kerri Ashurst is a senior Extension specialist for family and relationship development in Family and Consumer Sciences Extension at the University of Kentucky.
-She has worked with a variety of grants, focusing on outreach and support to families, and has been affiliated with CYFAR for over 23 years.
-Kerri holds a BA in psychology, an MS in Marriage and Family Therapy, and a PhD in Family Sciences from the University of Kentucky.
+Dr. Ashurst is a Senior Extension Specialist for Family and Relationship Development at the University of Kentucky.
+She has over 27 years of experience with CYFAR, focusing on outreach and support systems for families.
+She holds a PhD in Family Sciences, an MS in Marriage and Family Therapy, and a BA in Psychology from the University of Kentucky.

 Dawn E. Burton